grscheller/nvim/README.md

 # nvim

-My Neovim configuration files.
+My Neovim configuration files for my Arch Linux worstations.

+* uses folke/lazy.nvim as the plugin manager
+* using Mason to install some LSP/DAP/NullLs related tooling
+* nvim configuration neither driven by nor coupled to Mason
+* nvim.cmp based completions
+* always a work in progress

 ## Installation Location

 Install these files here: `~/.config/nvim`

-This repo will be used as a submodule for grscheller/dotfiles.
+This repo has no installation script.
+It is used as a submodule of grscheller/dotfiles which does.

 ## Public Domain Declaration